How to Read Course Descriptions

 Comparative marketing arrangements are examined.
 Covers factors which need to be recognized by international marketing managers in analyzing markets, covering foreign operations, and in assessing economic, cultural, and political aspects of international markets.
 PREREQ: MKTG 2225.
 D

-MKTG 4480 Marketing on the Internet: 3 semester hours.
+MKTG 4480 Social Media Strategy: 3 semester hours.

 MKTG 4491 Seminar in Marketing: 3 semester hours.